On cross-validated Lasso in high dimensions: Introduction

-where for $b = (b_1,\dots,b_p)'\in\mathbb R^p$, $\|b\|_1 = \sum_{j=1}^p |b_j|$ denotes the $L^1$ norm of $b$, and $\lambda$ is some penalty parameter (the estimator suggested in Tibshirani's paper takes a slightly different form but over the time the version \eqref{eq: lasso} has become more popular, probably for computational reasons).
-In principle, the optimization problem in \eqref{eq: lasso} may have multiple solutions, but to simplify the presentation and to avoid unnecessary technicalities, we assume throughout the paper that the distribution of $X$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb R^p$, in which case the optimization problem in \eqref{eq: lasso} has the unique solution with probability one; see Lemma 4 in \cite{T13}.
+where for $b=(b_{1},\dots ,b_{p})^{\prime }\in \mathbb{R}^{p}$, $\Vert b\Vert _{1}=\sum_{j=1}^{p}|b_{j}|$ denotes the $L^{1}$ norm of $b$, and $ \lambda $ is some penalty parameter (the estimator suggested in Tibshirani's paper takes a slightly different form but over time the version \eqref{eq: lasso} has become more popular, probably for computational reasons).
+In principle, the optimization problem in \eqref{eq: lasso} may have multiple solutions, but to simplify presentation and to avoid unnecessary technicalities, we assume throughout the paper, without further notice, that the distribution of $X$ is absolutely continuous with respect to Lebesgue measure on $\mathbb{R} ^{p}$, in which case the optimization problem in \eqref{eq: lasso} has the unique solution with probability one; see Lemma 4 in \cite{T13}.
+Without this assumption, our results would apply to the sparsest solution.

-To perform the Lasso estimator $\widehat\beta(\lambda)$, one has to choose the penalty parameter $\lambda$.
-If $\lambda$ is chosen appropriately, the Lasso estimator is consistent with the $(s \log p/n)^{1/2}$ rate of convergence in the prediction norm under fairly general conditions; see, for example, \cite{BRT09} or \cite{BC11}.
-On the other hand, if $\lambda$ is not chosen appropriately, the Lasso estimator may not be consistent or may have slower rate of convergence; see \cite{C14}.
-Therefore, it is important to select $\lambda$ appropriately.
-In practice, it is often recommended to choose $\lambda$ using cross-validation as described in the next section.
-In this paper, we analyze properties of the Lasso estimator $\widehat\beta(\lambda)$ when $\lambda = \widehat\lambda$ is chosen using ($K$-fold) cross-validation and in particular, we demonstrate that under certain mild regularity conditions, if the conditional distribution of $\varepsilon$ given $X$ is Gaussian, then
+To perform the Lasso estimator $\widehat{\beta }(\lambda )$, one has to choose the penalty parameter $\lambda $.
+If $\lambda $ is chosen appropriately, the Lasso estimator attains the optimal rate of convergence under fairly general conditions; see, for example, \cite{BRT09}, \cite{BC11} , and \cite{RT11}.
+On the other hand, if $\lambda $ is not chosen appropriately, the Lasso estimator may not be consistent or may have a slower rate of convergence; see \cite{C14}.
+Therefore, it is important to choose $\lambda $ appropriately.
+In this paper, we show that $K$-fold cross-validation indeed provides an appropriate way to choose $\lambda $.
+More specifically, we derive non-asymptotic error bounds for the Lasso estimator $\widehat{\beta }(\lambda )$ with $\lambda =\widehat{\lambda }$ being chosen by $K$-fold cross-validation in the prediction, $L^{2}$, and $ L^{1}$ norms.
+Our bounds reveal that the cross-validated Lasso estimator attains the optimal rate of convergence up to certain logarithmic factors in all of these norms.
+For example, when the conditional distribution of the noise $\varepsilon $ given $X$ is Gaussian, the $L^{2}$ norm bound in Theorem \ref{thm: l1 and l2 bounds} implies that